 During this 60-day period, USCIS will be evaluating whether to revise the Affidavit of Support, Form I-134.
 Should USCIS decide to revise the Affidavit of Support, Form I-134, we will advise the public when we publish the 30-day notice in the Federal Register in accordance with the PRA.
 The public will then have 30 days to comment on any revisions to the Affidavit of Support, Form I-134.

-Written comments and/or suggestions regarding the item(s) contained in this notice, especially regarding the estimated public burden and associated response time, should be directed to the Department of Homeland Security (DHS), and to the Office of Information and Regulatory Affairs, Office of Management and Budget (OMB), USCIS Desk Officer.
-Comments may be submitted to: Sunday Aigbe, Chief, Regulatory Products Division, Office of the Executive Secretariat, USCIS, 20 Massachusetts Avenue NW., Washington, DC 20529-2020.
-Comments may also be submitted to DHS via facsimile to 202-272-8352 or via email at USCISFRComment@dhs.gov, and OMB USCIS Desk Officer via facsimile at 202-395-5806 or via firstname.lastname@example.org.
-When submitting comments by email please make sure to add OMB Control Number 1615-0014 in the subject box.
+Written comments and/or suggestions regarding the item(s) contained in this notice, especially regarding the estimated public burden and associated response time, should be directed to the Department of Homeland Security (DHS), USCIS, Chief, Regulatory Products Division, Office of the Executive Secretariat, 20 Massachusetts Avenue NW., Washington, DC 20529-2020.
+Comments may also be submitted to DHS via facsimile to (202) 272-0997 or via email at USCISFRComment@dhs.gov.
+When submitting comments by email, please make sure to add OMB Control No. 1615-0014 in the subject box.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;